Paki180/PAKI-ML-1/README.md

 ### 2. Data Cleaning and Feature Engineering:
 Handled missing income values by filling them with the median.
 Then engineered new features like Age, ChildrenCount, Family_Size, Total_Spent, Total_Purchases, and Total_Campaign_Accepted to provide more meaningful insights, also addressed outliers in 'Age' and 'Income'.
 ### 3. Exploratory Data Analysis (EDA):
-Visualized the distributions of key features like 'Age', 'Income', and 'Total_Spent'.
-You also analyzed spending by product category and purchases by channel to understand customer behavior.
+Visualized the distributions of key features like 'Age', 'Income', and 'Total_Spent', also analyzed spending by product category and purchases by channel to understand customer behavior.
 ### 4. Data Preprocessing:
 Applied log transformation to skewed numerical features to normalize their distributions, also ordinally encoded the 'Education' column and created a binary 'marital_status' column.
 ### 5. Customer Segmentation (K-Means Clustering):